henrylarsen/EffectiveTests-ProgramAnalysis/README.md

 └── testproject
 ```

-It's possible we'll also want a `shared` project for our library and plugin to have a common interface, but if this is
-needed it's probably easier for `plugin` to include `library` itself if possible

 ### Plugin
 This is a gradle plugin containing StaticAnalysisPlugin.
 To publish the StaticAnalysisPlugin, first consider incrementing the version in build.gradle, then run: